Vidanez/win-ansible-play/README.md

    pip install pywinrm
    ```

-3. **WinRM Configuration on Windows Servers**: Run the following PowerShell script on each Windows server to enable WinRM to basic
+3. **WinRM Configuration on Windows Servers**: Run the following PowerShell script on each Windows server to enable WinRM basic by HTTP and easy configuration username/password.

    ```powershell
    winrm quickconfig -q